CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 #### IIFE JavaScript Scopes

 The guide tells us that we should wrap all AngularJS components in an Immediately Invoked Function Expression (IIFE).
-IIFE are be used to avoid variable hoisting from within blocks, protect against polluting the global environment and allow public access to methods while retaining privacy for variables defined within the function.
+IIFE are used to avoid variable hoisting from within blocks, protect against polluting the global environment and allow public access to methods while retaining privacy for variables defined within the function.

 In practical terms we need to drop our components into an IIFE that looks like this: